fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 The Porter stemmer is the most common stemmer for dealing with English words.
 It removes various morphological and inflectional endings (such as suffixes, prefixes, and the plural \"s\") from English words.
-In doing so, it helps us extract the base form of a word from its variations.
-To get a better understanding of this, let\'s carry out a simple exercise.

 Exercise 2.06: Using the Porter Stemmer
 ---------------------------------------